keffren/aws_labs/hands_on_1/README.md

 This IAM user has to have S3 permissions.
 Therefore it has created access-key and attached the AWS managed policy: `AmazonS3FullAccess`.

+The course shows how to build the artifact in local, but I prefer doing it deploying a docker container which contains an Ubuntu image.

 ```
+docker pull ubuntu
 docker run -it --rm ubuntu
 apt update